aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework2.md

 - **Could have**: non-essential requirements that would be nice to have.
 - **Won't have for now**: no significant value, which is why they could be considered later.

-[Why MoSCow technique?]
+MoSCoW method has the following advantages:

+1. It distinguishes all the requirements into 4 distinctive categories, which makes it easier to prioritise.
+2. Development teams can use this tool to prioritise requirements based on budget, needs and skills.
+3. It sets the expectations/objectives of the project from the very beginning.

+However, there are some disadvantages of the MoSCoW technique:

+1. There is no clear scoring process, which is why some requirements might be mislabeled and get placed in the wrong category.
+2. There might be certain bias when labelling as there is no clear boundaries.
+3. Some requirements depend on the stakeholders who are not the developers or users.

 ## Documented and prioritised requirements

-Link to the full list of documented and prioritised requirements.

-Target audience [link to CW1]: analysts who work in TfL.
+[Target audience (defined in README.md)](README.md): analysts who work in TfL.

 User story| Acceptance criteria |
 --- | --- |
-As an app user, I want ... so that I can ... . | ... |
+As an app user, I want an app to be user-friendly so that I can login without too much trouble. | 1.
+Make the registration/login page easy to navigate <br /> 2. |
-As an app user, I want ... so that I can ... . | ... |
+As an app user, I want data presented in an engaging way so that I can change my preferences and focus. | 1.
+Create the "edit preferences" feature <br /> 2. |
 As an app user, I want ... so that I can ... . | ... |
 As an app user, I want ... so that I can ... . | ... |
 As an app user, I want ... so that I can ... . | ... |